AkinyiFO/Java-Declaring-Classes/README.md

-Finished code for after session, "Declaring Classes - Classes - Object-Oriented Programming Concepts - Learning the Java Language" whose link is in the description.
+Finished code after session, "Declaring Classes - Classes - Object-Oriented Programming Concepts - Learning the Java Language" whose link is in the description.